Category Archives: Word Studies

 A very revealing image of Jesus starts back in the Old Testament in Exodus 25.
 God gave Israel specific instructions for building the Tabernacle which was a portable dwelling place for God and a house for worship which later would be replaced with the temple.
 Within that “dwelling” was a specific place where sins would be atoned for and where God would meet with man.

 This separated area of the tabernacle/temple is known as the “Holy of Holies.”
 The Ark of the Covenant was placed in the Holy of Holies.
-The “Ark of the Covenant was a gold covered chest that contained the rod of Aaron, the tablets of the Law, and a jar of manna.
+The “Ark of the Covenant” was a gold covered chest that contained the rod of Aaron, the tablets of the Law, and a jar of manna.
 These items represented the covenant of God with Israel.
 Placed atop this chest was a covering, a seat made of gold with two golden cherubim (angels) on each end of the seat.
 This covering is referred to as “the mercy seat.”

+The “mercy seat” had and important part in the process of atonement of the Israelites with God.
 Each year on the Day of Atonement, the high priest entered the Holy of Holies and sprinkled the blood of an animal for the atonement of the sins of God’s people (Lev 16:1-17).
 Earlier it was noted that the mercy seat was the covering for the ark in which was the tablet of the Law, or the commandments.
 The blood of a sacrificed animal was sprinkled on the mercy seat by the high priest before God as atonement for the sins of the people.
 Therefore, the mercy seat, which covered the demands of the law, was the place of atonement where God and man could meet; they could be together in fellowship.

 Jesus –Our Mercy Seat